Water Dispenser Eatons Hill

-It is a frequently heard statement: "You must drink at least two liters of water a day."
-Or another statement: "Drinking water will give you a beautiful skin."
+It is a frequently heard statement: "You must drink at least two litres of water a day."
+Or another statement: "Drinking water will give you beautiful skin."
 But is that really true?
 And do you have to drink extra water when it's hot outside, like the last few days?
 Beauty Journal plunges into the matter and puts the facts and fables about drinking water for you in a row.
-To start with the most important: Do I have to drink 2 liters of water a day?
+To start with the most important: Do I have to drink 2 litres of water a day?
 No, this is a fable.
 Your body needs moisture and not necessarily water.
 Moisture is important in the absorption of nutrients in the intestines (moisture dissolves the nutrients so that they can be absorbed by the intestines), the transport of nutrients and waste in the body, and the regulation of the body temperature.
 Without moisture, a person can survive only a few days and newborn babies even shorter.

 6 Facts about drinking water.
 Indeed.
-On average, women's body consists of 52% of moisture and that of men for 63%.
+On average, a women's body consists of 52% of moisture and that of men of 63%.
 Babies even consist of 75% of moisture.
 Women have less fluid in their bodies because they generally have more fat than men.
 Fat tissue does not contain moisture.
 The fluid is distributed over the entire body: about 65% is in cells and tissues, the rest in the spaces between the cells and in the blood.
-The trick is precisely that these percentages must be kept in balance.
+The trick is precise that these percentages must be kept in balance.
 Your body does that for a large part already.
 If you lose too much fluid, for example, it emits less urine or you get a thirst that makes you drink more.
 What does leave the body of fluid must be replenished; there you have to help your body.
 Drinking lemon water in the morning is good for you.

 You need more fluid if:

 - You breastfeed 2 to 2.5 litres per day.